New York

 Receiving an Absentee Ballot

-The FPCA can also be used to obtain an absent voter ballot by email, fax or regular mail.
+The FPCA website can also be used to obtain an absent voter ballot by email, fax or regular mail.

 Only those voters covered under the UOCAVA are eligible to use the FCPA and receive an absentee ballot by email or fax.
 Covered voters include: